Bill-the-dev/BeanStack/README.md

 - Created using `rails new <project_name> --api`
   - Excludes any middleware / Action Controller modules primarily useful for browser applications and skips the 'front end' of `rails g` resource generators.
+- Assume seed file inefficiency acceptable with nested iteration O(n^2), as it is only seeded once.

 ### Location CRUD
-- Assumes new location starts with all possible inventory items set to `quantity: 0` to allow for easily editable totals across locations (front end).
+- Assumes new location starts with all possible inventory items set to `quantity: 0` to allow for easily editable totals across locations (likely front end).

 - `Zip`
   - Canadian zip codes use only the 3-character "outwards" codes.